 No penalty was issued for the No. 24, which makes sense because William Byron in and of himself nor his team did no wrong.

-Before the penalties, the two were tied in points at the cut line.
+Before the safety violation, the two were tied in points at the cut line.
 Bell had originally owned the tiebreaker due to a higher finishing position in the round (second at Las Vegas).
 But the penalty makes it a moot point.

 The bigger question now lies in NASCAR’s ruling on the OEM’s involvement.
 NASCAR has not issued a penalty on the manufacturers in the modern era.
 Dodge boycotted the sport after their Hemi was banned back in 1965, according to historian Seth Eggert.